 Such incidents are enough to make one understand why people who go abroad settles there.
 Who would want to live in a country like India where law-abiding citizens get punished, and violators get rewarded?

-So, the argument that the police does not take action unless someone complains about the loudspeakers holds no ground.
-It depends on where you live (and how well ‘connected’ you are).
+So, the argument that the Police does not take action unless someone complains about the loudspeakers holds little to no ground.
+It depends on where you live (and how “well connected” you are).

-And it’s not some remote area of Uttar Pradesh or Chhattisgarh we’re talking about; it’s the situation in Delhi – the capital of India.
+And it’s not some remote area of Uttar Pradesh or Chhattisgarh we’re talking about, mind you.
+It’s the situation in Delhi, the capital of India.